nvasilop/word2vec-friends-dialogues/README.md

 ## Notes

 This project is intended as a **learning and portfolio project** in Applied NLP / Computational Linguistics.
 It focuses on experimentation and interpretation rather than production deployment.
+A natural next step would be adding a t-SNE or UMAP visualization of the learned embeddings to make the semantic clusters visible.
+This is planned as a future addition.